 Learning, Growing, and Thriving at the Y

 We believe the values and skills learned early on are vital building blocks for quality of life.
-Because of the Y community, children are taking more interest in learning and making smarter life choices.
-At the Y, children learn their ABC’s, learn to share, learn about sportsmanship, and most importantly, learn how to be themselves.
-That makes for confident children today and contributing and engaged adults tomorrow.
+At the Y, children learn the alphabet, how to share, sportsmanship, and, most importantly, how to be themselves.
+That makes for confident children and contributing and engaged adults in the future.

 What ages do the children range?

-Early Childhood six weeks to 5 years old.
-School-age Kindergarten and up.
+Early Childhood is six weeks to 5 years old.
+School-age is Kindergarten and up.